tuvalutorture/SIMAS/README.md

 > [!NOTE]
 > This is a REIMPLEMENTATION of the majority of SIMAS features.
 This may behave differently or not support certain commands.<br>
+> Also, as of now, SIMAS/CMAS has *ONLY* been confirmed to work on Mac (no testing has been done on other platforms).

 > [!IMPORTANT]
 > When doing file i/o (READ, WRITE, WRITEV), you MUST give an EXPLICIT path to the file, or else it will fail.